fmorriso/angular-flexgrid/README.md

 # AngularFlexgrid

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.

-Updated to Angular 11.x in March 2021
+- Updated to Angular 11.x in March 2021
+- Updated to Angular 12.x in August 2021

+## Purpose

+My attempt to use CSS Flexgrid without a lot of custom SCSS/CSS plus Angular Material

+See the About component for more information.

 ## References